PTAB

 4. Key Claim Construction Positions

-- Patent Owner's Asserted Construction (in litigation): "a path having no more than one exclusive forward link and one exclusive backward link."
+- Patent Owner's proposed construction: "a path having no more than one exclusive forward link and one exclusive backward link."

 5. Arguments Regarding Discretionary Denial